Community to Home Program

 External Resources: CareStar has contacted over 20 agencies and social service programs to outreach the community and market the new Program.
 These agencies and programs will serve as partnering businesses/agencies to spread the word and provide referrals for the Program.
 The Special Kids Network Hotline is also another avenue through the State Health Department that will provide referrals for the Program.
 The Parent Education and Advisory Leadership (PEAL) Center is also a vital program that has partnered with CareStar to work as an advocate for this Program.

-Specialty Care – Sickle Cell Disease Community-Based Support Program
+Specialty Care – Sickle Cell Disease Community-Based Services and Support Program

-CareStar and the Pennsylvania Department of Health have partnered on their Specialty Care Program (SCP), which provides services and supports for people living with beta thalassemia (Cooley’s Anemia), Cystic Fibrosis, hemophilia, sickle cell disease (SCD), spina bifida and neuromuscular and orthopedic conditions.
-CareStar’s role in this Program is to ensure individuals diagnosed with these conditions are able to lead as healthy and productive lives as possible, through enhanced communication and service provision across healthcare systems and providers, as well as equitable access to these services.
+CareStar and the Pennsylvania Department of Health have partnered on their Specialty Care Program (SCP), which provides services and supports for people living with sickle cell disease (SCD).
+CareStar’s role in this Program is to ensure individuals diagnosed with SCD are able to lead as healthy and productive lives as possible, through enhanced communication and service provision across healthcare systems and providers, as well as equitable access to these services.
 For additional information on SCD and CareStar’s SCD program follow this link for a PowerPoint presentation.

-Populations Served: CareStar serves individuals living with beta thalassemia (Cooley’s Anemia), cystic fibrosis, hemophilia, sickle cell disease (SCD), spina bifida and neuromuscular and orthopedic conditions.
+Populations Served: CareStar serves individuals living with sickle cell disease (SCD).

 Location: CareStar has been awarded two (2) regions of Pennsylvania serving the Northwest and the Southeast regions of the State.
 These two (2) regions are made up of 27 counties throughout the State, including the cities of Erie and Philadelphia.